Follow Us

 ‘Blood carbon’: why Indigenous peoples are paying the price for false solutions to the climate crisis

 Martin Léna: “The solutions we seek to provide to the climate crisis must not and cannot be disconnected from social justice and human rights.
-Those who are most vulnerable to climate change, and who are also the least responsible for it, are equally [...]Read the full article
+Those who are most vulnerable to climate change, and who are also the least responsible for it, are [...]Read the full article

 Load more content